UDT-ITF/website/source/presentation/index.md

 ### 5.6.
 Content Resources

-Content resources are external web resources that are [referenced][prezi30-terminology] from within the Manifest or Collection.
+Content resources are external web resources that are [referenced](#12-terminology) from within the Manifest or Collection.
 This includes images, video, audio, data, web pages or any other format.

-As described in the [TextFrame][prezi30-TextFrame] section, the content associated with a TextFrame (and therefore the content of a Manifest) is provided by the `body` property of Annotations with the `writing` motivation.
-Content resources can also be [referenced][prezi30-terminology] from `homepage`, `logo`, `rendering`, and `seeAlso` properties.
+As described in the [TextFrame](#textframe) section, the content associated with a TextFrame (and therefore the content of a Manifest) is provided by the `body` property of Annotations with the `writing` motivation.
+Content resources can also be [referenced](#12-terminology) from `homepage`, `logo`, `rendering`, and `seeAlso` properties.

 Content resources _MUST_ have an `id` property, with the value being the URI at which the resource can be obtained.

 The type of the content resource _MUST_ be included, and _SHOULD_ be taken from the table listed under the definition of `type`.
 The `format` of the resource _SHOULD_ be included and, if so, _SHOULD_ be the media type that is returned when the resource is dereferenced.
 The `profile` of the resource, if it has one, _SHOULD_ also be included.
 Content resources in appropriate formats _MAY_ also have the `language` property.
-Content resources _MAY_ also have descriptive and linking properties, as defined in [section 3][prezi30-resource-properties].
+Content resources _MAY_ also have descriptive and linking properties, as defined in [section 3](#3-resource-properties).

 If the content resource is a text, and an ITF Image service is available for it, then the `id` property of the content resource _MAY_ be a complete URI to any particular representation supported by the Text Service, such as `https://example.org/itf/CASE20258/diplomatic/book/full/1`, but _MUST NOT_ be just the URI of the ITF Text service.
 Its `type` value _MUST_ be the string `Text`.
-The Text _SHOULD_ have the service [referenced][prezi30-terminology] from it using the `service` property.
+The Text _SHOULD_ have the service [referenced](#12-terminology) from it using the `service` property.

 If there is a need to distinguish between content resources, then the resource _SHOULD_ have the `label` property.

 A TextFrame _MAY_ be treated as a content resource for the purposes of annotating it on to other TextFrames.
-In this situation, the TextFrame _MAY_ be [embedded][prezi30-terminology] within the Annotation, or require dereferencing to obtain its description.
+In this situation, the TextFrame _MAY_ be [embedded](#12-terminology) within the Annotation, or require dereferencing to obtain its description.

 ``` json-doc
 {